aspose-cells/Aspose.Cells-Products/cells/es/cpp/_index.es.md

  <div class="row">
   <div class="container">
    <h2 class="pr-ft">
- Funciones avanzadas de la hoja de cálculo C++ API
+ Funciones avanzadas de la biblioteca C++ para Excel - Aspose.Cells
    </h2>
    <!-- <p>Unlike similar products from other vendors, Aspose.Cells for C++ not only supports spreadsheet generation and other basic file formatting features, it also supports a number of advanced features.
 These advanced features make it much easier for developers to manipulate spreadsheet contents and format cells.</p>